Ramneek82810/Calculator/README.md

 ### Prerequisites

--A device with Python 3.x installed 💻
+- A device with Python 3.x installed 💻

 ### Steps